davecranwell/davecranwell.github.io/_posts/2016-02-26-wagtail-google-accelerated-mobile-pages.md

     @import 'templates/article';
 {% endhighlight %}

-Such a breakdown makes it far easier to create a `main-amp.css` file or similar, in which you can include only the bits really needed by your AMP pages.
+Such a breakdown makes it far easier to create a `main-amp.css` alternate file or similar, in which you can include only the bits really needed by your AMP pages.